caiiiycuk/async4s-http-client/README.md

             ~ ("array" -> Seq(1, 2, 3)))
 ```

-When you use post request parameters will be passed in request body.
-In othre way when you use
+When you use POST method request parameters will be passed in request body.
+When you use
-get request parameters will be passed in request uri (for this example uri will be
+GET method request parameters will be passed in request uri (for this example uri will be
 "http://url?user=caiiiycuk&token=abcdedwqsdq&array=1&array=2&array=3").

 Custom response parser